-An NBC News investigation in May 2026 found that most patients don't know their doctors consult the tool, and that some physicians reported the AI occasionally gives wrong answers on rare conditions or edge cases.
-CEO Daniel Nadler acknowledged the pharmaceutical advertising model may not be the company's long-term approach, signaling a potential shift toward hospital licensing fees.
-The Trump administration and HHS Secretary Robert F. Kennedy Jr. separately moved in May to loosen FDA oversight requirements for AI health software, reducing the regulatory burden on clinical decision tools.
+An NBC News investigation in May 2026 found that most patients don't know their doctors consult the tool, and some physicians reported the AI occasionally gives wrong answers on rare conditions or edge cases.
+CEO Daniel Nadler acknowledged the pharmaceutical advertising model may not be the company's long-term approach and indicated the company might shift toward hospital licensing fees.
+The Trump administration and HHS Secretary Robert F. Kennedy Jr. separately moved in May to loosen FDA oversight requirements for AI health software.

 Why it matters